Draxs/nksite/_posts/travel/2019-11-30-melia-bali.md

 <img src="{{ '/images/travel/melia-bali/melia-bali-30-w1200.jpg' | prepend: SourceUrl }}" alt="melia-bali-30-w1200.jpg">

 I love my food so this is always an important part of any visit.
-Freshly caught fish, barbecued meats, salads and gorgeous cakes were all on the menu, along with Balinese specialities and wonderful scocktails.
+Freshly caught fish, barbecued meats, salads and gorgeous cakes were all on the menu, along with Balinese specialities and wonderful cocktails.

 <img src="{{ '/images/travel/melia-bali/melia-bali-25-w1200.jpg' | prepend: SourceUrl }}" alt="melia-bali-25-w1200.jpg">